d-ries/linux-essentials/12_managingdrivesandfilesystems/01_course.md

 ```bash
 student@linux-ess:~$ sudo partprobe /dev/sdb
 ```
 The new partition still is not ready for use.
 We need to install a file system on it as mentioned before.
 Use the mkfs command to accomplish this.
-The standard mkfs command creates a ext2 file system, normally you would like a journaling system or ext3/ ext4.
+The standard mkfs command creates a ext2 file system, normally you would like a journaling system like ext3/ ext4.
 Change the mkfs command with parameter -t to get this.
 Another option is to use the mkfs.ext4 command, this is a shorter option.
 We could also use a xfs-file system.
 ```bash
 student@linux-ess:~$ sudo mkfs -t ext4 /dev/sdb1
 mke2fs 1.46.5 (30-Dec-2021)